NateDawg90/TuneHub/README.md

 ## Features

-- User accounts with secure authentication
+### User accounts with secure authentication
+Users can quickly sign up and be assured that their password is encrypted (hashed through BCrypt).
+Prospective users can demo the site using the a guest user profile with pre-seeded artists.
+[TuneHub home page: http://www.tunehub.online][home page]

-- Music streaming with controls and no interruption
+### Music streaming with controls and no interruption
+Users can stream music in real time and control volume through a handy play bar locked to the bottom of the screen.

-- Artist pages
+### Artist pages
+Each artist has its own page for viewing a sample album, cover, followers, and genre.

-- Searching for artists
+### Searching for artists
+A search bar on the main page allows for quick lookup of your favorite artists.

-- Artist follows allowing users to consolidate music
+### Artist follows allowing users to consolidate music
-- Artist Descriptions
-- Image views for artists
+Fans can follow artists of their choice, consolidating them in a group on the fan's user page.

 ![demo_user's tracks: http://www.tunehub.online/artist/][artist]